Common Presenting Breast Cancer Symptoms

 The average age in which breast cancer is detected as a ‘lump’ is about 61

 For women under 45, these types of symptoms are even less likely to be related to breast cancer.
-The average age in which a woman, presenting to her GP with a lump, has actual breast cancer is about 61.
+The average age in which a woman presents to her GP with a lump, has actual breast cancer is about 61.

 Rare Symptoms of Breast Cancer